dnewcome/jath/README.md

 - No support for dates or numeric types
 - No support for literal values in templates, ie all values in the template name-value pairs are currently treated as XPath selectors

+# License
+Jath is provided under the MIT free software license.
+See the file LICENSE for the full text.